-Most people don’t give much thought to their calf workouts, if they do them at all.
+Most people don’t give much thought to their calf workouts, doing just a few perfunctory sets of calf exercises at the end of their leg workout each week.

 Here’s how they look: